RavenousLegs

 12. Buy homemade products from locals in Tirthan Valley

-The local ladies make handmade authentic products like woollen socks and caps, apricot jam, apricot oil, etc. Since there’s no shopping market in Tirthan Valley, you may consider buying local stuff from the ladies at the homestay (I wouldn't miss any opportunity to promote women empowerment).
+The local ladies in Tirthan Valley are skilled artisans who create handmade, authentic products such as woollen socks and caps, apricot jam, and apricot oil.
+Since there’s no shopping market in the valley, you might want to consider purchasing these local items from the ladies at the homestay.
+I wouldn’t miss any opportunity to support women empowerment.

 How to reach Tirthan Valley

-The best option is to take an overnight bus from Delhi / Chandigarh to Kullu or Manali and get down at Aut on the way.
-You can either hire a taxi from Aut to Tirthan Valley or take local bus from Aut to Banjar and another bus from Banjar to Gushaini.
+The most economical option is to take an overnight bus from Delhi or Chandigarh to Kullu or Manali.
+Upon reaching Aut, you have two choices: hire a taxi to Tirthan Valley or take a local bus from Aut to Banjar and then another bus from Banjar to Gushaini.

-You can take a flight to Kullu (Bhuntar Airport) and take a taxi to Tirthan Valley.
+For convenience, you can fly to Kullu (Bhuntar Airport) and then take a taxi to Tirthan Valley.

 Drop by Bisht Niwas Homestay in Tirthan Valley and give my regards to Kavita & Mahendra.